A Wheel Bands Kit can be used on wheel sizes from 13" to 22".

 How can a piece of plastic help avoid damage to your alloy wheel?

 Compared to soft alloy wheels that will always be scuffed when hitting a curb, the hard plastic materials used in Wheel Bands take the first hit in low speed curb impact situations such as occur in parallel parking, drive thru windows, and ATM machines.

 Watch Wheel Bands perform in a typical curb kiss off.
 (18 seconds)

-Wheel Bands defend rims from curb scuffs by acting as a sacrificial product that absorbs impacts that would otherwise show up as light curb rash on your rims.
-A scuffed Wheel Band is a much easier repair than curb rashed alloy wheel.
+Wheel Bands defend your valuable rims from curb scuffs by acting as a sacrificial product that absorbs impacts that would otherwise show up as light curb rash on your rims.
+A scuffed Wheel Band is a much easier repair than a curb rashed alloy wheel.
 Flipping out a Wheel Band insert or splicing in a quick fix to a track is a short DIY project measured in minutes not hours.
 It's a much less expensive proposition versus the $100 or more it costs to do an alloy wheel repair for curb rash.